Data-driven discovery of reduced plasma physics models from fully-kinetic simulations: Results

-Previous works considered denoising the data (e.g. via Gaussian smoothing) prior to the identification process, or using regularized numerical differentiation techniques (e.g. polynomial differentiation) \cite{Brunton2016,Rudy2017,Schaeffer2017}.
+Some of the techniques considered by previous works consisted in denoising the data (e.g. via Gaussian smoothing) prior to the identification process, or using regularized numerical differentiation techniques (e.g. polynomial differentiation) \cite{Brunton2016,Rudy2017,Schaeffer2017a}.
 We find these methods to have limited success when handling data from PIC simulations, as summarized in Table~\ref{tab1}.
 The main difficulty lies in controlling the bias-variance trade-off of these methods, which if inadequate can corrupt the identification process entirely.
 This is illustrated by the results of Gaussian smoothing on the identification of the Vlasov equation in Table~\ref{tab1}.
-Indeed, while moderate smoothing (with standard deviation of the gaussian kernel equal to the resolution of the data; $\sigma=1$) was found to reduce the error of the inferred Vlasov coefficients from 25\% error to 6\%, the error rapidly rose again to 16\% with a slightly increased smoothing level.
-Differentiating a locally-fitted low-degree polynomial to the data, as used in Ref. \cite{Rudy2017}, is also found to be ineffective on PIC simulation data.
+Indeed, while moderate smoothing ($\sigma=1$, which corresponds to using a Gaussian kernel with standard deviation equal to the resolution of the data) was found to reduce the error of the inferred Vlasov coefficients from 25\% error to 6\%, the error rapidly rose again to 16\% with a slightly increased smoothing level.
+Differentiating a locally-fitted low-degree polynomial to the data, as used in \cite{Rudy2017}, is also found to be ineffective on PIC simulation data.